 10) Do you have guests in your home?
 Who are they?
 How often?

-We invited some friends from an apartment a few floors below.
-They are from Kenya.
+we invited some friends from an apartment a few floors below.
+Good times had by all.

-~ Topic 2 ~ House and Home ~ Second Thoughts ~ Wikipedia ~
+~ Topic 2 ~ House and Home ~ Food for Thought ~ Internet ~

 Home: Typically provides areas and facilities for sleeping, preparing food, eating and hygiene.
 Larger groups may live in nursing homes, children's homes, convents, temples, shacks, mansions, tents, yurts, houses, apartments, make of it what you will¡¦ The main point is that a home is a place of comfort.

-House: A building that functions as a home.
-They can range from simple dwellings such as rudimentary huts of nomadic tribes to the improvised shacks in shanty towns to complex, fixed structures of wood, brick, concrete, or other materials containing plumbing, ventilation, and electrical systems.
+House: A structure that provides shelter for one group of people.
+They can range from simple dwellings such as rudimentary huts, the tents of nomadic tribes, improvised shacks in shanty towns, or complex, fixed structures of wood, brick, concrete, or other materials containing plumbing, ventilation, and electrical systems.
 And then there are town houses, ranches, and mansions.

 Shanty Town (or squatter area): a settlement of improvised housing which is known as shanties or shacks, made of plywood, corrugated metal, sheets of plastic, and cardboard boxes.
 Such settlements are usually found on the periphery of cities, in public parks, or near railroad tracks, rivers, lagoons or city trash dump sites.
 Sometimes called a squatter, or spontaneous settlement, a typical shanty town often lacks adequate infrastructure, including proper sanitation, safe water supply, electricity, hygienic streets, or other basic necessities to support human settlements.